 Whilst still related to the original camellia sinensis plant that is the basis of all tea, oolong is in a whole different world!
 Somewhere between green tea and black tea, but with an aroma and flavor profile all of its own, this tea type is sure to impress you if you've never tried it - the taste is really something special.

-The tea farmer is a master artisan and the tea processing methods used to make oolong is very unique and results in the flavor that is especially pronounced in loose leaf tea, the oolong tea leaves can brew multiple times.
-Oolong is also available in tea bag form and some especially those we sell here at Lupicia (LINK) are almost the same as our loose tea.
+The tea farmer is a master artisan and the tea processing methods used to make oolong is very unique and results in the flavor that is especially pronounced in loose leaf tea, the oolong tea leaves can brew (be infused) multiple times.
+Oolong is also available in tea bag form from this site and is of a similar quality as our loose tea.

 One of the most famous teas in the world, oolong tea is renowned for its incredble taste, aroma and flavour profile, not to mention its many health benefits.